-Even though the history of prostitution is long, no one had called it the oldest of profession till the late 19th century.
-The first person to make such a remark in popular culture was the renowned English writer and Nobel Prize winner Rudyard Kipling.
-He made this remark in the 1888 story ‘On the City Wall’ about a prostitute.
+Even though the history of prostitution is extensive, no one had called it the oldest profession until the late 19th century.
+The first person to make such a remark in popular culture was the renowned English writer and Nobel Prize winner, Rudyard Kipling.
+He made this remark through his literary work.
+In his fictional story, titled ‘On the City Wall,’ published in 1888, Kipling brought the attention of the public to this idea by narrating the life of a prostitute.

-There is no doubt that prostitution had been there since ancient times.
-Nearly every civilization has had the practice of prostitution.
-Since the beginning of the Barter system, there had been sexual services as well.
-One of the earliest references to it can be seen in the Code of Hammurabi, one of the first law codes in history.
-The charter which dates back to 1754 BC has reference to the inheritance rights of women including prostitutes.
+There is no doubt that prostitution has been here since ancient times.
+When we study history, we find that nearly every civilization has kept the practice of prostitution active in one way or another.
+Since the beginning of the Barter system, sexual services have been provided in the market.
+One of the earliest references to prostitution can be seen in the Code of Hammurabi, one of the first law codes in history.
+This charter, which dates back to 1754 B.C., has references to the inheritance rights of women, including prostitutes.

 However, the argument that prostitution is the oldest profession is debatable.
-But is it really?
 The answer actually depends upon various factors.
-First of all, we might want to look at the definition of the term profession.
-According to the Oxford dictionary, profession is a paid occupation, especially one that involves prolonged training and a formal qualification.
-But it itself is subject to unending debates.
-Prostitution could only have begun after the man started to live as a society.
-If a prostitute had to be paid, there must have been something to pay to her.
-Since the food and survival came before sexual pleasure, hunting and gathering food should be the first profession.
-And there had been artworks from pre-historic era while there had been no information on prostitution.
+First of all, we might want to look at the definition of the term ‘profession.’
+According to the English Oxford dictionary, ‘profession’ is defined as a paid occupation, especially one that involves prolonged training and a formal qualification.
+But this definition itself is subject to unending debates.
+Prostitution could only have begun after human beings started to live as a society.
+If a prostitute had to be paid, there must have been something to pay them with.
+Since other needs such as getting food and ensuring survival came before the outright desire for sexual pleasure, it is logical to assume that hunting and gathering food should have been prioritized profession.
+Also, there have been artworks discovered from pre-historic eras depicting several social practices, and no evidence of prostitution has been found from such artworks.

-Interestingly, the fact that prostitution is seen among animals points to the chances of it being very old, predating even humans.
-Some chimpanzees have been observed to offer sex in exchange of food.
-Similar observations have been done among some monkeys and penguins.
+Interestingly, the fact that prostitution is also seen among animals hints at the probability that it is very old and predates even human beings.
+Some chimpanzees have been observed to offer sex in exchange for food.
+Similar observations have been made among penguins.